Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Conclusion

 The numerical results demonstrate that massive capacities beyond 1 Tbps can be reached at conventional mmWave frequencies (30-100 GHz).
-These results are directly useful for wireless backhaul links with equal-sized arrays at the transmitter and receiver.
-The analytical results also give the flexibility to tailor the antenna spacing in each array, thus, Tbps rates can be maintained in wireless access scenarios with a sparse transmitter array (base station) and a closely spaced receiver array (mobile device).
-It appears that spatial multiplexing through well-designed MIMO arrays can enable massive capacity links without requiring sub-THz spectrum.
+These results are directly useful for wireless backhaul links and fixed wireless access with equal-sized arrays at the transmitter and receiver.
+The analytical results also give the flexibility to tailor the antenna spacing in each array, thus, Tbps rates can be maintained in mobile access scenarios with a sparse transmitter array (base station) and a closely spaced receiver array (mobile device).
+It appears that spatial multiplexing through well-designed MIMO arrays can enable massive capacity links without requiring sub-THz spectrum, even if the arrays are not perfectly aligned in angle and at the optimal distance.

+High-rank MIMO channels can also be achieved over long distances.
+If the carrier frequency is 75 GHz (E-band) and propagation distance is 1 km, then we can deploy $4\times4$ dual polarized square arrays with an optimal antenna spacing of around $1$ m in a fixed communication link.

+The results in this paper can be directly applied to multi-user scenarios with orthogonal scheduling.
+The extension to multi-user MIMO communications is interesting.
+We believe that large antenna spacing will remain important to achieve high-rank channels for each user; however, other optimization techniques are required to attain optimal antenna spacing.
+The methods recently developed for moveable antennas in \cite{zhu2024}, \cite{moveable23} and for tri-polarized antennas in \cite{multiusertri} might be useful when tackling this problem.

 \appendices